Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-Here, we highlight three key differences between PTD-TE and CTE that overcome the curse of dimensionality.
-First, instead of applying to continuous-valued time series, PTD-TE is specifically designed for binary times series, such as spike-train data widely analyzed in the neuroscience field.
-This allows for a smaller $k$ order, significantly reducing the number of states in the joint probability state space (the reason is discussed in detail later).
-Second, PTD-TE emphasizes pairwise analysis, ensuring broader applicability for large networks with multi-nodes.
-In real experiments, sparse recordings often provide access only to subnetworks.
-PTD-TE's independence from third-node activity enables reconstruction of subnetworks even when $\{z_{i,n}\}$ ($i=1,\cdots,s$) are not fully available, bypassing issues caused by the hidden nodes and substantially reducing the dimensionality of the joint probability space.
-Finally, inspired by information-transfer delays \cite{wibral2013measuring}, we introduce an extra delay parameter $\tau$ to further reduce the order parameter $l$ in practical applications.
-Note that only for a two-node network with $\tau=0$, PTD-TE reduces to classical TE, applied to binary time series.
+Conceptually, PDIF is an information-theoretic measure which is related to TE and conditional TE.
+Unlike these conventional statistical measures, PDIF overcomes the curse of dimensionality and provides a scalable framework for flexibly probing the information flow in a pairwise manner, mechanistically capturing the underlying structural connectivity through three key aspects.
+First, rather than being applied directly to continuous-valued time series, PDIF incorporates a binarization preprocessing step inspired from action potential generation and spike-train recordings widely analyzed in the neuroscience.
+This enables the use of a smaller order parameter $k$, significantly reducing the number of states in the joint probability state space (the detailed rationale is discussed later).
+Second, PDIF adopts a pairwise analysis framework, ensuring broader applicability to large networks with many nodes.
+In practice, partial observations often afford access only to subnetworks.
+Unlike conventional TE-related methods, which require estimation of high-dimensional joint probability distribution $p\left(y_{n+1},y_{n}^{(k)},x_{n}^{(l)}, z_{1,n}^{(k_1)},\cdots,z_{s,n}^{(k_s)}\right)$ (where $z_{i,n}^{(k_i)}:=[z_{i,n},z_{i,n-1},...,z_{i,n-k_{i}+1}]$), PDIF operates independently of third-party node activity, enabling reconstruction of subnetworks even when $\{z_{i,n}\}$ ($i=1,\cdots,s$) are not fully available.
+This bypasses complications arising from hidden nodes and substantially reduces the dimensionality of the joint probability space.
+Finally, motivated by the concept of information-transfer delays \cite{wibral2013measuring}, PDIF introduces an explicit delay parameter $\tau$ to further reduce the requisite order parameter $l$ in practical applications.